freqtrade/freqtrade/docs/configuration.md

 ### Using proxy with Freqtrade

 To use a proxy with freqtrade, export your proxy settings using the variables `"HTTP_PROXY"` and `"HTTPS_PROXY"` set to the appropriate values.
-This will have the proxy settings applied to everything (telegram, coingecko, ...) except exchange requests.
+This will have the proxy settings applied to everything (telegram, coingecko, ...) **except** for exchange requests.

 ``` bash
 export HTTP_PROXY="http://addr:port"